 Youth Engagement Program

-The Youth Engagement Program has been temporarily suspended for this year.
+The Youth Engagement Program was been temporarily suspended for 2020/21.
 You can learn more about the Youth Engagement Program on the program page.

 Operating Assistance Clients and Current Programming Commitments

 Clients with Operating Assistance grants are not required to have replacement programming for events or activities that are delayed, changed, or cancelled due to COVID-19.
 It is expected that operating funds not allocated as planned will be repurposed for future programming and to support an organization’s sustainability.